 10. Treat yourself to a fancy dinner

 When it comes to fantastic restaurants for a special dinner for two, we’re spoilt for choice in the Cotswolds.
-If you want to splash out on Michelin-starred dining, you can choose from Lumière or the Champignon Sauvage in Cheltenham, the Bybrook Restaurant at the Manor House Hotel in Castle Combe, The Dining Room at Whatley Manor in Malmesbury, or The Royal Oak in Whatcote.
+You can splash out on Michelin-starred dining at Lumière or the Champignon Sauvage in Cheltenham, the Bybrook Restaurant in Castle Combe, The Dining Room at Whatley Manor in Malmesbury, Restaurant Hywel Jones at Lucknam Park or The Royal Oak in Whatcote.

-Or our favourite restaurants for a romantic meal in the Cotswolds include cosy French Petit Coco in Cheltenham, the historic wood-panelled dining room at Ellenborough Park, posh pub The Wild Rabbit in Kingham and lunch in the garden at The Slaughters Manor House in Lower Slaughter.
+Or our favourite Cotswold restaurants for a romantic meal include cosy French bistro Petit Coco in Cheltenham, the wood-panelled dining room at Ellenborough Park, posh pub The Wild Rabbit in Kingham, and lunch in the gardens at The Slaughters Manor House in Lower Slaughter.

 11. Have a night at the opera